Addiction Treatment Options In Fort Wayne, Indiana

 - More than half of all treatment admissions involved alcohol use.
 More than one in four admissions included a report of cocaine use.

-At The Bluffs, you’ll have access to a range of services that will be customized to meet your needs.
+At Vertava Health of Ohio, you’ll have access to a range of services that will be customized to meet your needs.
 To get started with the admissions process, contact us today.

 - Indiana Prevention Resource Center — County Epidemiological Data